dimaMachina/graphql-eslint/docs/rules/no-unused-variables.md

 A GraphQL operation is only valid if all variables defined by an operation are used, either directly or within a spread fragment.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/NoUnusedVariablesRule.ts).

 ## Resources